-McKinsey & Company, advisor to businesses around the world, agrees to pay $573.9 million to settle charges for its role in opioid epidemic
+McKinsey, adviser to businesses around the world, agrees to pay $573.9 million to settle charges for its role in opioid epidemic

 Purdue Pharma declined to comment.

-The settlement represents another humbling setback for a prestigious firm that bills itself as “the trusted advisor and counselor to many of the world’s most influential businesses and institutions.”
+The settlement is another humbling setback for a prestigious firm that bills itself as “the trusted advisor and counselor to many of the world’s most influential businesses and institutions.”

 In other prominent cases where its clients have stumbled, McKinsey has been able to distance itself from the trouble.

-The consulting firm was a major force at the energy-trading firm Enron, itself the creation of Jeff Skilling, a former McKinsey consultant of 21 years, before its accounting scandal and downfall.
+The consulting firm was a major force at the energy-trading firm Enron, itself the creation of Jeff Skilling, a former McKinsey consultant of 21 years, before Enron’s accounting scandal and downfall.
 McKinsey also devised an ill-fated expansion program for Swissair before that company’s 2002 bankruptcy.

 More recently, McKinsey developed a nine-page report measuring the public’s response to economic austerity measures instituted by the Saudi government in 2015, according to a New York Times story.
 The McKinsey report on the public response, which was obtained by the Times, found that the responses on social media were primarily negative and that three people were driving the conversation on Twitter.
 Afterward, one of the three people was arrested, and the brothers of one of the others were arrested, according to human rights groups.